ajna-finance/testchain/README.md

 ### Create test tokens and pools ###

 To facilitate testing, create some test tokens and pools.
-Export `TOKENSFACTORY`, `ERC20FACTORY`, and `GRANTFUND` to addresses from above, and then run `./deploy-canned-data.sh`.
+Export `TOKENSFACTORY`, `ERC20FACTORY`, `ERC721FACTORY` and `GRANTFUND` to addresses from above, and then run `./deploy-canned-data.sh`.
 This script will create several artifacts:
-* 8 test tokens: 4 mimicing popular tokens with appropriate decimal places, and 4 with no implied price.
+* 8 ERC-20 test tokens: 4 mimicing popular tokens with appropriate decimal places, and 4 with no implied price.
 All tokens get minted to address[0] from the list above.
+* 3 ERC-721 NFTs: the first 20 tokens are minted to the deployer, each user gets a subsequent tokenId for all three.
-* 4 pools:
+* 7 fungible pools:
-  * `TESTA-DAI` - Assume market price of TESTA is 100 DAI.
+  * `TESTA-TDAI` - Assume market price of TESTA is 100 DAI.
 Lender 0xbC33716Bb8Dc2943C0dFFdE1F0A1d2D66F33515E adds liquidity to buckets as follows:
     | index | price   | deposit | collateral |
     |-------|--------:|--------:|-----------:|
     | 3220  | 106.520 | 0       | 3.1        |